gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

 Check the Service->um in the web console for the node port

-# Display the REALM AND JMS CHANNEL via the UM enterprise manager local UI
+# Test the realm using the enterprise manager local UI

 /opt/softwareag/UniversalMessaging/java/umserver/bin/nenterprisemgr

 enter the realm for the um container using the nsp://hostname:nodePort output

+You should see the named realm as defined in the Dockerfile - umserver

 # Test the connection using the IS Agent